• Skip to primary navigation

 Discover why we salt/grit icy roads in winter.

 Investigate which material would make the best ice hockey puck.
-We want to reduce friction for this.
+We want to reduce friction for a good puck as it needs to move quickly and cleanly across the ice.

-Try this fun Gravity Experiment from Inspiration Laboratories.
+For younger children, try this fun gravity activity from Inspiration Laboratories.

-Slightly more simple and much more powerful is our balloon powered LEGO car.
+Slightly more simple and much more powerful is our balloon powered car.

 Red Ted Art made a fun elastic powered tugboat which moves using the energy stored when you wind up an elastic band.